MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections.md

 ## Set up Viva Connections desktop
-Complete the following steps to enable Viva Connections desktop:
+Complete the following steps to enable Viva Connections desktop using [SharePoint PowerShell](https://docs.microsoft.com/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell?view=sharepoint-ps):

-1.	**Set up a SharePoint home site:** We recommend that you set up a [SharePoint home site](https://docs.microsoft.com/sharepoint/home-site) and use that site as the default landing experience for your users in Teams.
+1.	**Set up a SharePoint home site:** We highly recommend that you set up a [SharePoint home site](https://docs.microsoft.com/sharepoint/home-site) and use that site as the default landing experience for your users in Teams.

 2.	**Enable global navigation and customize navigational links:** [Set up and customize global navigation in the SharePoint app bar](https://docs.microsoft.com/SharePoint/sharepoint-app-bar).
 Learn about the different ways you can [set up the home site navigation and global navigation](https://docs.microsoft.com/SharePoint/sharepoint-app-bar#see-all-the-different-ways-you-can-set-up-global-navigation) to surface the right content at the right time.